The Sourdough School

 Estimated time: 15 mins.

-• These findings suggest that T. monococcum might have a protective effect on the small intestine of people with celiac disease (CD).
-A diet based on T. monococcum could potentially delay or prevent the development of CD in individuals who are at risk, such as those who have first-degree relatives with celiac disease.
+The researchers suggest that T. monococcum might have a protective effect on the small intestine of people with coeliac disease.
+A diet based on T. monococcum could potentially delay or prevent the development of coeliac disease in individuals who are at risk, such as those with first-degree relatives who have the condition.

 Learning Outcome